mickveldhuis/uni-notes/README.md

 # What will (probably) come?

 Probably nothing.
 Typing up the notes currently simply takes too much time, resulting in little time left to actually spent on the subject.
-I might finish the summaries I am currently _working_ on, but after that I will most likely stop and revert to good 'ol paper notes.
+I might finish the summaries I am currently _working_ on, but after that I will most likely stop and revert to good old paper notes.